A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-Voltage regulator's standard design ratings like kVA, voltage, and current (air cooled system) are defined based on ambient temperature of 40\degree C. Furthermore, the average temperature for air cooled system cannot exceed 30\degree C over 24-hour period \cite{vg_1}.
+\textbf{Impact of Extreme Temperature Operations:} Voltage regulators' standard design ratings like kVA, voltage, and current (air cooled system) are defined based on an ambient temperature of 40\degree C. Further, the average temperature for an air-cooled system cannot exceed 30\degree C over a 24-hour period \cite{vg_1}.
 Also, the altitude consideration for rating design assume no more than 3,300 feet.
-This is because as altitude increases, the reduction is air density results in adverse effect on temperature rise and dielectric strength (Tab.~\ref{tab:dielectric_table}) \cite{vg_1}.
+This is because as altitude increases, the reduction is air density results in an adverse effect on temperature rise and dielectric strength (Tab.~\ref{tab:dielectric_table}) \cite{vg_1}.
 Tab.~\ref{tab:vg_table_2} shows the derating behavior of voltage regulator at different temperatures and altitudes.

-New York state reports regulators concerns either due to failure or maintenance issues.
-The most common failure mode is the failure of moveable or stationary contacts \cite{Voltage_Regulator_SN}.
-The survey results showed that 90\% of regulators are less than 40 year old.
-The average age of spare regulator is 31 years.
-There are a total of 2980 operating units and 345 spares, out of which 1742 operating units and 199 spare units have associated age data.
+New York state reports regulator concerns either due to failure or maintenance issues.
+The most common failure mode is the failure of movable or stationary contacts \cite{Voltage_Regulator_SN}.
+The survey results showed that 90\% of regulators are less than 40 years old.
+The average age of a spare regulator is 31 years.
+There are a total of 2,980 operating units and 345 spares, out of which 1,742 operating units and 199 spare units have associated age data.
 This is because manufacturers in earlier years did not provide manufacture dates on their nameplates.
-95 regulator related events system wide over the last ten years (2000-2010).
-56 out of 95 events were due to voltage regulator failure leading to 52,797 customer interruptions.
+There were 95 regulator-related events system wide over the last ten years (2000--2010).
+56 out of 95 events were due to voltage regulator failure, leading to 52,797 customer interruptions.
 This is a failure rate of 0.19\% per year and is below the average yearly failure rate of 0.29\% based on survey involving ten North American utilities \cite{Voltage_Regulator_SN} .
-The failure rate of a voltage regulator increases when the ambient temperature increases which also causes indirect impact on energy demand.
+The failure rate of a voltage regulator increases when the ambient temperature increases, which also causes indirect impact on energy demand.
 This increase in energy demand shows a strong correlation with reactive power demand rise during summer peaks or heat waves resulting in malfunction \cite{vg_1}.
-Even though ambient temperature and altitude impacts the voltage regulator, often their failures are associated with combination of maintenance and climate related.
+Even though ambient temperature and altitude impacts the voltage regulator, their failures are often associated with a combination of maintenance and climate related factors.